Illaroo Scout Group Parent Information

 Injuries / incidents while on Scouting activities

-• Scouts Australia have their own insurance for Scouting activities.
+• Scouts Australia have their own insurance for Scouting activities (hence the need to be registered members).
 Only out of pocket expenses are covered.
 Full details can be found on the official Scout Websites.

 • The ‘HS-5 Incident, Accident, Near Miss Form’ form needs to be completed for all types of incidents/accidents/near misses which may need to be notified to Workcover NSW and/or require compensation under our personal accident insurance policy.
 As a rule of thumb, if medical treatment, dentistry, ambulance travel or hospitalisation is required, this form must be completed and emailed/lodged at the State, Region & Group Offices within 48 hours of the incident where reasonably practicable.